EyerusalemChernet/Breast-Cancer-Prediction-Analysis/README.md

 pip install -r requirements.txt
 3️⃣ Train the Model & Save It
 Run the breastcancer.ipynb notebook to:
-✅ Preprocess the dataset
+✅ Preprocess the dataset.

-✅ Train the Logistic Regression model
+✅ Train the Logistic Regression model.

-✅ Save the trained model (model.pkl) and scaler (scaler.pkl)
+✅ Save the trained model (model.pkl) and scaler (scaler.pkl).

 4️⃣ Start the API
 Run the FastAPI server using Uvicorn: